Course Scheduling Guidelines

-If additional audio-visual (AV) equipment or staffing is required, it is important that you contact Media Services directly, email firstname.lastname@example.org or ext.
+- If additional audio-visual (AV) equipment or staffing is required, it is important that you contact the helpdesk email email@example.com or ext.
 2200.
-Consult the Media Services information available on the Web for a list of rooms with permanent projection capabilities before you request a specific room.
 Most AV equipment is moved from room to room in response to the needs expressed in a given semester.
 It is not safe to assume that a room will have the same equipment it contained last semester.

 Priority Guidelines used by the Course Scheduler

-- Courses with special or technical needs, such as lab equipment or computer labs, will receive priority for rooms with equipment that meets those needs, and will be scheduled first.
+- Courses with special or technical needs, such as lab equipment or computer labs, or video conferecing will receive priority for rooms with equipment that meets those needs, and will be scheduled first.